 The different types of air according to DIN EN 12792

-The abbreviation ODA (outdoor air) refers to air that enters ventilation systems through intake openings.
+The abbreviation ODA (outdoor air) refers to air that enters ventilation systems through intake vents.
 Its quality depends primarily on the location of the building.
-To prevent dust from the outside from entering the interior, it is filtered after intake.
-Special pollen filters are optionally available for allergy sufferers.
+To prevent dust from outside entering the interior, it is filtered after being drawn in.
+Special pollen filters are available as an option for allergy sufferers.

 Supply air

-Depending on the weather conditions, the clean air drawn in is heated, cooled, humidified or dehumidified and supplied to the individual rooms of the building.
-This is referred to as supply air or SUP supply air.)
-In DIN EN 12792, it has the colors green, red, blue or violet, depending on how it is processed; in DIN EN 167982-3, it has the color blue.
+Depending on weather conditions, the clean air that is drawn in is heated, cooled, humidified, or dehumidified and fed into the individual rooms of the building.
+This is referred to as supply air or SUP supply air.
+In DIN EN 12792, it is colored green, red, blue, or violet depending on the treatment, and in DIN EN 167982-3, it is colored blue.
 Supply air can be obtained not only from outside air, but also from secondary air and mixed air.

-Since it is reused air, recirculated air can contribute to the spread of pathogens, odors and other undesirable substances.
-For this reason, the process is now rarely used in living and working areas.
-However, recirculated air is of great importance in industry.
-Here, it is used primarily in areas where harmful substances should not be allowed to escape to the outside.
+Recirculated air refers to used air that is fed into a room from other rooms.
+Before this, it is treated using various methods.
+As it is reused air, recirculated air can contribute to the spread of pathogens, odors, and other undesirable substances.
+For this reason, the process is now rarely used in residential and work areas.
+However, recirculated air is very important in industry.
+Here, it is mainly used in areas where harmful substances must not escape to the outside.

 Secondary air

-Secondary air is similar to recirculation air.
-The only difference here is that it is introduced into the same room from which it was previously extracted.
-Here, too, there may be several processing steps in between - for example, cooling.
-Secondary air is often used in recirculation hoods in kitchens, for example.
-This allows particles to be filtered out of the air before it is released back into the room.
+Secondary air is similar to recirculated air.
+The only difference is that it is fed back into the same room from which it was previously extracted.
+Several treatment steps may also be involved here, such as cooling.
+Secondary air is often used in recirculating hoods in kitchens, for example.
+This allows particles to be filtered out of the air before it is returned to the room.

 Mixed air

-If outside air from outdoors mixes with recirculated air from the building in the ventilation system, it is called mixed air, which can be supplied to the room as supply air.
-Mixed air can reuse the humidity and heat of the exhaust air.
-At the same time, there is a supply of unused air from outside to the room.
-Since there are hygienic disadvantages in the process, as in the use of recirculated air, it is rarely used today.
+When outside air mixes with recirculated air from the building in the ventilation system, this is referred to as mixed air, which can be supplied to the room as supply air.
+Mixed air can reuse the moisture and heat from the exhaust air.
+At the same time, the room is supplied with fresh air from outside.
+Since this process has hygienic disadvantages, as does the use of recirculated air, it is rarely used today.

 Exhaust air

-The used air that is discharged from the room is called exhaust air.
-In living rooms, it usually has a high content of moisture and carbon dioxide.
-In addition, there are often odors and other impurities.
-The heat it contains is often skimmed off via a heat exchanger and then transferred to the fresh supply air.
+The stale air extracted from the room is referred to as exhaust air.
+In living spaces, it usually contains high levels of moisture and carbon dioxide.
+Odors and other contaminants are often present as well.
+The heat contained in the exhaust air is often recovered via a heat exchanger and then transferred to the fresh supply air.

 Outgoing air

-Exhaust air is the air that is led out of the ventilation system into the open air.
-Usually, it is exhausted through openings in the exterior wall or roof of the building.
+Outgoing air is the air that is discharged from the ventilation system into the open air.
+It is usually discharged through openings in the outer wall or on the roof of the building.
 Even if it has previously passed through a heat exchanger, it usually still contains a lot of heat.

 Leakage air